sjdonado/jarvis/README.md

 - **Screen Control**: Turn the display on/off
 - **Display Modes**: Light and dark mode support
-- **Message Layouts**: Display messages in top, center, or bottom positions
+- **Message Layouts**: Display messages in top or center positions
 - **Persistence**: Latest message is saved to disk when screen is off
 - **Direct CLI Access**: Perfect for SSH connections and automation
+- **System Monitoring**: Scripts for sending system stats from remote machines

 ## Setup